fmidev/smartmet-tools-grid/doc/quick-setup.md

 previous phases have approved that the current data is available and accessible, so the problem is most likely in the configuration parameters that are used in the Query Server.
-More detailed description of this configuration can be found from the “grid-engine.pdf” document.
+More detailed description of this configuration can be found from the <a href="https://github.com/fmidev/smartmet-engine-grid/blob/master/doc/grid-engine.md">“grid-engine”</a> document.

 <hr/>